SORMAS-Foundation/SORMAS-Project/docs/SERVER_CUSTOMIZATION.md

 Changes take effect as soon as they are saved; no restart is needed.
 Rescheduling only affects future executions, so moving a job from 03:00 to 01:00 at 02:00 on a given day means it will not run again until the following day.

+If a value is rejected at load time, the job keeps its previous schedule and an error naming the configuration key is written to the server log.